Creating an Email Campaign

 Next, you need to choose the target segment from the dropdown menu.
 You’ll automatically be given a snapshot of what that segment population looks like right now, including how many users within that segment are reachable via email.
 Keep in mind that exact segment membership is always calculated just before the message is sent.

-Optionally, you can also choose to limit delivery to a specified number of users within the segment, or allow users to receive the same message twice upon a recurrence of the campaign as well.
+Optionally, you can also choose to limit delivery to a specified number of users within the segment, or allow users to receive the same message twice upon a recurrence of the campaign.

 Step 6: Review and Deploy

 The final page will give you a summary of the campaign you’ve just designed.
-Clicking “Start Campaign” will enable it for sending.
-Confirm all the relevant details and watch the data roll in!
+Confirm all the relevant details and click Launch Campaign to enable it for sending.